 Set to 1 to allow this device to be included in Netreo reports.
 Set to 0 to prevent its inclusion.

-Set this to 1 to enable device templates to be applied to this device.
+Set this to 1 to enable device templates to be applied to this device (recommended).
 Set to 0 to disable.
-Switching this setting off means that any device template selected above will be applied once, then forgotten—which is not recommended, except when applying default device templates as a one-time operation.
+Switching this setting to off means that any device template supplied in the Template field above will be applied once, then forgotten—which is not recommended except when applying default device templates as a one-time operation.

-The SNMP v3 username to use for this device.
+(Required if using SNMPv3) The SNMPv3 username to use for this device.

-The SNMP v3 password to use for this device.
+(Required if using SNMPv3) The SNMPv3 password to use for this device.

-The SNMP v3 algorithm to use for this device.
+(Required if using SNMPv3) The SNMPv3 algorithm to use for this device.
 Options are SHA or MD5.

 V3 Engine ID

-The SNMP v3 engine ID to use for this device.
+(Required if using SNMPv3) The SNMPv3 engine ID to use for this device.

 V3 Private Key

-The SNMP v3 private key to use for this device.
+(Required if using SNMPv3) The SNMPv3 private key to use for this device.

 V3 Private Algorithm

-The SNMP v3 private algorithm to use for this device.
+(Required if using SNMPv3) The SNMPv3 private algorithm to use for this device.
 Options are AES, 3DES or AES128.

 User Partition Profile